 My mom collected this recipe from her friend.
 And my mom’s friend might have found this recipe somewhere, so this is a chain of sharing a simple recipe which has created a puzzle in minds for decades. 😉

 This recipe is no more a secret.
 It is as simple and easy as it could be.
 Our human mind creates things and makes a mountain out of a molehill even when it’s not needed.

 How long can we store Moong Dal Namkeen?

 Moong Dal Namkeen can be stored in a clean airtight jar for up to 3 months, or even a little longer when made in a big batch.

 Yes, it is because it is made with superfood ‘Moong Dal’.
 Moong dal is light on the stomach and very easy to digest.
 It is a good source of iron, protein, fiber, vitamins, and minerals.
 It also helps you lose weight.
 It also helps control blood pressure.
 The only setback could be that it is fried, so you can’t eat it on a daily basis.
 But then there is a good alternative.
 This is to bake them for a healthier version.

 How to bake Moong Dal Namkeen?

 The procedure of making baked moong dal namkeen involves rinsing moong dal, then soaking, then rinsing again, and finally air drying.

 Then soaked dal is seasoned with oil, salt, and pepper, and baked in the preheated oven until golden.
 After this, the baked moong dal is then seasoned well again with some more pepper and salt.
 Baked moong dal namkeen will last for up to 10 days.

-Tips for making the absolute Best Moong Dal Namkeen:
+Important tips, tricks, or variations for making the absolute Best Moong Dal Namkeen: